 Dental students at OU's College of Dentistry perform low-cost dental services—about a third of what you would pay at a regular dentist's office.
 Appointments are available Monday through Friday throughout the spring and fall semesters.
 This clinic also provides emergency services for individuals experiencing dental discomfort or pain, but they will be limited and are only intended to alleviate pain.

 In Midwest City, Rose State College's medical program offers a low-cost dental hygiene clinic.
 This 12-chair community clinic was established in 1970 and only operates during the fall and spring academic semesters at the school.
 Services are available for both adults and children at a small charge, and you need to call ahead to schedule an appointment.

 Variety Care provides services for all ages, accepts insurance, and has a sliding scale of fees depending on your income.
 The organization performs most dental procedures and is open Monday through Friday.
 They also provide medical, behavioral health, optometry, WIC, and other services at six locations in the metro, including Health For Friends, which integrated into the Variety Care network in 2017.

-The Oklahoma City Indian Clinic's (OCIC) mission is to provide health care services the Native American community living in Oklahoma City, regardless of income.
+The Oklahoma City Indian Clinic's (OCIC) mission is to provide health care services to the Native American community living in Oklahoma City, regardless of income.
 In order to access an appointment at the OCIC, you must present either a Certificate of Degree of Indian Blood (CDIB) card issued by the Bureau of Indian Affairs, a tribal enrollment card, or a Letter of Descendancy from a federally recognized tribe.
 Services are free for CDIB card-holders and walk-ins are accepted in addition to reservation scheduling.